 USCIS does not have formal requirements for interview attire, and what you choose to wear for the occasion certainly won’t affect the outcome of your application.
 Just keep in mind that you’ll be meeting face to face with a federal officer who has plenty of discretion on the outcome of your application, so it’s best to err on the side of caution and think “business casual.”

-Boundless stays with you throughout the naturalization process, helping you stay on top of interview preparation, follow-on forms, and every other important milestone along the way.
-Learn more, or get started now.
-If you’re not sure whether you qualify for citizenship, you can check your eligibility through Boundless without providing any personal information.
+Our naturalization partner RapidVisa stays with you throughout the naturalization process, helping you stay on top of interview preparation, follow-on forms, and every other important milestone along the way.
+Get started today!

 When you arrive at the USCIS field office, you’ll enter through a security checkpoint and show your interview appointment notice, as well as a photo ID.
 You’ll then wait with other applicants for your turn to be interviewed.
 Once your name is called, a USCIS officer will place you under oath and begin asking questions.